 - Volunteer Income Tax Assistance Project.
 Through the Volunteer Income Tax Assistance Program (VITA) law students are trained to provide tax assistance to low-income individuals and families at local community based organizations in order to help them maximize tax refunds for which they are eligible, such as the Earned Income Tax Credit.
 Law student volunteers have been able to return thousands of dollars to VITA participants, bringing greater financial stability to low-income families and communities.

 - Rhode Island Foundation’s Initiative for Non-Profit Excellence Business Law Workshop Project.
 Law students work with the Pro Bono Collaborative staff to develop a series of business law workshops to be presented at the RI Foundation for local non-profits.
-The first workshop was presented by the law firm of Whelan Kinder & Siket LLP on employment and labor for non-profits.
+The first workshop was presented on employment and labor for non-profits.

 Criminal Law Projects

 - Expungement Legal Clinics.
-Attorneys and law students provide monthly presentations to McAuley House guests on criminal expungement issues and the consequences of criminal convictions on housing, immigration and employment.
-The law firm also provides advice and counsel, as well as ongoing representation, to eligible clients.
+Attorneys and law students hold monthly clinics for McAuley House guests on criminal expungement issues and the consequences of criminal convictions on housing, immigration and employment.
+The attorneys and law students also provide advice and counsel, as well as ongoing representation, to eligible clients.
 A similar project provides expungement assistance to those served by RI Coalition for the Homeless at Mathewson Church in downtown Providence.

 - Criminal Law and Employment Project.
 Attorneys and law students provide bi-yearly workshop presentations to Year Up Providence participants with basic information on the effect their criminal histories may have on their future employment.
 In addition to providing educational workshops, the law firm provides brief one-on-one advice and counsel to Year Up participants.

-- Deferred Action for Childhood Arrivals Project.
-The Deferred Action for Childhood Arrivals Project involves law students assisting young immigrants applying for “deferred action” under President Obama’s Executive Order regarding immigrants who arrived in the United States before the age of 16.
-Law students work under the supervision of attorneys Deborah Gonzalez, Hans Bremer, Cecily Ziegler, and Carl Krueger and conduct clinics at the following community sites: Olneyville Neighborhood Association, Central Falls High School and East Bay Community Action Program.
+- Immigration Help for Children (DACA and SIJ) Project.
+The Immigration Help for Children Project involves law students assisting young immigrants in determining their eligibility for immigration relief and, where eligible, helping with applications.
+Law students work under the supervision of attorneys Deborah Gonzalez, Hans Bremer, Cecily Ziegler, and Carl Krueger and conduct clinics at the following community sites: Olneyville Neighborhood Association, Central Falls Schools and East Bay Community Action Program.